joe-irving/RIPS/donate.md

 title: Donate
 layout: page
 main_nav_exclude: true
+top_image: ''
+image: ''

 ---
 # Donate

-If you can donate use a **subscription** below:

-{% include donation-buttons.html %}

-Or donate to our fundraiser:

-<iframe width="100%" height="380" src="https://www.chuffed.org/iframe/82352/25aae1" frameborder="0" allowfullscreen style="border:0px solid #fff;margin:0 auto;"></iframe>
+Donations can be made to the Rebels in Prison Support bank account.

+Account Name: RIPS

+Sort Code: 08-90-66

+Account Number: 09462487

+Please consider making a recurring monthly donation if you can.
+It will help us plan our activities effectively.

 ## What we spend fund on

-- Emails to send and reply
+* Emails to send and reply
-- Commissary money
+* Commissary money
-- Sending people things in prison
+* Sending people things in prison
-- Our website
+* Our website
-- Transport + Expenses
+* Transport + Expenses
-- In the future it would be nice to offer legal support
+* In the future it would be nice to offer legal support